amcsaid/amcsaid.github.io/about.md

 permalink: /about/
 ---

-Some information about you!

-### More Information

 A young IT professional that likes making notes hoping they'd make my job easier.
 Maybe help others.

+### More Information

+Still working on this.

 ### Contact me